stacks-network/docs/src/pages/data-storage/overview.md

 the authentication process gives the application the URL of a Gaia hub, which then writes to storage on behalf of that user.

-Within Stacks, then, the Stacks blockchain stores only identity data.
+The Stacks blockchain stores only identity data.
 Data created by the actions of an identity is stored in a Gaia Storage System.
 Each user has profile data.
 When a user interacts with a decentralized dApp that application stores application data on behalf of the user.
 Because Gaia stores user and application data off the blockchain, a Stacks DApp is typically more performant than DApps created on other blockchains.

 ## User control or how is Gaia decentralized?